 - How Much Are These Cases Worth?

 - Getting an Advocate to Fight for You

 An investigation by the U.S. General Accounting Office showed that 25% of this country's nursing homes "had serious deficiencies that caused actual harm to residents or placed them at risk of death or serious injury."
-Is it a mor Vystery that legal proceedings involving nursing homes - both criminal, civil and administrative - are on the rise?
+The Maryland Office of Health Care Quality received a whopping 1,083 complaints about substandard care in 2015.
+Is it a mystery that legal proceedings involving nursing homes - both criminal, civil and administrative - are on the rise?

 With more and more people living in nursing homes continues to age, there have been stunning reports of abuse and neglect in Maryland nursing homes.
-There has been a stunning increase in reports from clients of a subset of medical malpractice: nursing home neglect, abuse and malpractice cases.
+There has been an astonishing increase in reports from clients of a subset of medical malpractice: nursing home neglect, abuse, and malpractice cases.

-You really want to to think our seniors are living there golden years like we want to live ours.
+You really want to think our seniors are living their golden years like we want to live ours.
 We assume Grandma and Grandpa are getting good care.
 It seems nice when we visit.
-But there are so many cases that have come across my desk that I simply did not believe at first because the story of neglect and abuse seemed too farfetched.
+But there are so many cases that have come across my desk that I simply did not believe at first because the story of neglect and abuse seemed too far fetched.